 At ArtEZ she was part of the two years ‘Honours Programme: theory and research group’ where she developed the thesis: “Choreographing Between” (2016).
 Her research were strongly undermined with post-structuralist theories about New Materialism, Object Oriented Ontology, Post-Colonialism and a mature sensitivity regarding mechanisms of knowledge-creation and its circulation in the digital millennium.

-She is currently granted with Jóvenes Creadores (2018-19) program from the national Mexican funds for art and culture, FONCA, with the project Dinámicas Blandas.
+She is currently based in Mexico and was granted with Jóvenes Creadores program (2018-19) from the national Mexican funds for art and culture, FONCA, with the project Dinámicas Blandas.